acelaya/ZF2-AcQrCode/README.md

 The `getQrCodeContent` method accepts the four params in the same order (`$message`, `$extension`, `$size`, `$padding`), being the first, the only mandatory argument.

-Aditionally you can pass a `Zend\Controller\Plugin\Params` object as the first param, in order to get the information from route params, ignoring the rest of the arguments passed.
+Additionally you can pass a `Zend\Controller\Plugin\Params` object as the first param, in order to get the information from route params, ignoring the rest of the arguments passed.

 ```php
 // In a controller...